Bmoel/chuuniland-media-club/README.md

-# chuuniland-media-club
+# chuuniland-media-club UI
-Documenting our media club's entries in website form
+Website to help host our media club's